insightsengineering/teal/README.md

 Note: Whenever you return input objects, it seems that you explicitly need to wrap them inside `reactive(..)`, e.g. `reactive(input$name)`.

 Modules should respect the argument order: `function(input, output, session, datasets, ...)`, where `...` can also include further named arguments.

+The idiom `shinyApp(ui, server) %>% invisible()` is used with internal Shiny modules that are not exported.
+Printing a `shinyApp` causes it to call `runApp` so this avoids running the app, but still checking that the ui function and server are valid.
+Since `teal::init` returns an `app` object and is used by end users, we don't use this trick there.